hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 You can think of `[ <3 empty items> ]` as an array that has three empty slots.
 In effect, it's an empty array that happens to contain spaces for three items; alternatively, it's a non-empty array that contains no values.
 Call it Schrödinger's array if you wish.

-Note that the single-number form of the constructor does not accept non-integers or negative numbers:
+Note that the single-number form of the constructor *does not accept non-integers or negative numbers*:

 ```sh
 > new Array(3.1415)